New Zealand’s land records are held in three forms – the original paper records, on microfilm, and as digital files:

 All original deed indexes and registers | |

-A set of copies of the original deeds that were recorded in the indexes and registers | |
+Copies of the original deeds that were recorded in the indexes and registers | |

-Some original Abstracts and Journals - which record documents lodged in the title system | Some original Abstracts and some of the earlier sequences of Journals |
+Some original Abstracts and Journals, which record documents lodged in the title system | Some original Abstracts and some of the earlier sequences of Journals |

 Some other volumes documenting title and surveying activities | Some other volumes documenting title and surveying activities |